lsst/LDM-135/index.rst

 The baseline Qserv uses `XRootD`_ as a distributed, highly-available communications system to allow Qserv frontends to communicate with data workers.
-Current versions of Qserv use a synchronous client API with named files as communication channels, but the baseline system will utilize a more general two-way named-channeling system which eliminates explicit file abstractions in favor of generalized protocol messages that can be flexibly streamed.
+Up until 2015, Qserv used a synchronous client API with named files as communication channels.
+The current baseline system utilizes a general two-way named-channeling system which eliminates explicit file abstractions in favor of generalized protocol messages that can be flexibly streamed.
+The scheme is called Scalable Service Interface (`SSI`_) and is built on top of `XRootD`_.
+The interface was specifically designed to hide underlying `XRootD`_ dependencies.
+This allows switching the underlying implementation with minimal impact to Qserv.

 .. _wire-protocol: